SayubShakya/react-recipe-nest-frontend/README.md

     npm run dev
     ``

-3. Open your browser and navigate to `http://localhost:5173` (or the address provided by Vite).
+3. Open your browser and navigate to `http://localhost:5173`